skippyr/flamerial/README.md

 </p>

 ## ❡ About
 A fiery and spice tribal terminal theme crafted to ignite your creativity.
-It is available for apps on macOS, Linux and Windows.
+It is available for apps on macOS and Linux.

 <p align="center">
   <img alt="" src="assets/preview.png" width="1020" />